touche-webis-de/touche-code/clef24/human-value-detection/value-radar-plot/README.md

 VALUE RADAR PLOT
 ================
-Make a radar plot with scores for all 20 value categories for Human Value Detection 2023 @ Touche and SemEval 2023.
+Make a radar plot with scores for all 19 value categories for Human Value Detection 2024 @ Touche (ValueEval'24).

 Setup
 -----